 The State intends to implement a centralized model for provider enrollment and credentialing.
 Upon implementation the Contractor shall accept the FSSA enrollment and credentialing determinations as final.
 The Contractor shall not require providers to submit supplemental information for purposes of conducting an additional credentialing process.
-Contractor may not add credentialing requirements to the contractor shall continue to retain final decision-making responsibilities with respect to provider contracts and network design, subject to other requirements of this Contract including but not limited to network adequacy.
+Contractor may not add credentialing requirements to the contracting process, or delay contracting with a provider consistent with IC 12-15-11-9(b).
+The Contractor shall continue to retain final decision-making responsibilities with respect to provider contracts and network design, subject to other requirements of this Contract including but not limited to network adequacy.
 The Contractor shall comply with all rules, regulations, and policies established.